 How much of the returns you will get?

-This question will labor on for an hour or two and finally, they will agree that their intuition says that if something is going up and something is going down, so if we jump the boat at the right point, I will get great returns.
+This question will labor on for an hour or two and finally, they will agree that their intuition says that if something is going up and something is going down if we jump the boat at the right point, I will get great returns.
 I will say that is good.
-Your intuition is right, after all, everyone can see the ups and downs, hindsight.
+Your intuition is right, after all, everyone can see the ups and downs, in hindsight.
 Do you know which will go up and which one will go down in the next 6 months or in a year?
 Do you have any data to believe that it would work?
-After few hours of discussion, we will conclude that the data is not conclusive.
+After a few hours of discussion, we will conclude that the data is not conclusive.
 Then I will say what you are trying to do is called timing.
 No one ever timed the markets and became rich.
 In other words, no one became rich in hindsight.
 I will allow the reality to sync in.

 Then after some time they will counter me and ask there are so many traders, fund managers, successful investors.
 Yes, there are traders and fund managers.
 Do you think they are playing with their money?
 After some thought they will say no. Then I ask them do you know how much money they have, to manage their risk?
 At the end of the day no matter what happens, it is not their money and they will sleep well in the night.

 But when you trade, you are trading from your savings account.
 If you don't know what you will get in return in the future without any certainty then you are gambling away your future wealth.
 Let me be clear, I am not against trading.
 My only suggestion is just to play with 10% of your gross salary and see what you will come up with.
 Then we will discuss the performance of your money.

 What about successful investors?

 Yes, there are.
 Successful investors know the return they are going to get in the near future.
 They know the intrinsic value of the asset they are investing in.
 So they can estimate the future value.
 And that is how they become successful.